 - Investors are far more likely to have the cash on hand to purchase a house, whereas the average homeowner requires a mortgage or other type of financing.

-- Florida home sales dropped in every price segment in October.
+- Florida home sales dropped in most price segments in 2022.

 Florida Single-Family Home Prices